Magneto-inertial range dominated by magnetic helicity in space plasmas: Distributed chaos dominated by magnetic helicity

-Changing the parameter driving the magnetic flux ropes in the experiment one can make the characteristic scale $k_c$ in Eq.
-(5) fluctuate, then in order to compute the magnetic power spectra one needs an ensemble averaging
+At a sufficiently strong change of the parameters driving the magnetic field fluctuations dynamics the characteristic scale $k_c$ in Eq.
+(5) can become randomly fluctuating.
+Then to compute the magnetic power spectra one needs an ensemble averaging \bea E(k) \propto \int_0^{\infty} P(k_c) \exp -(k/k_c)dk_c \eea where a probability distribution $P(k_c)$ characterizes the fluctuations of the characteristic scale $k_c$.